henrysdev/haystack/haystack/README.md

 &nbsp;&nbsp;(Optional) flag to prevent deletion of original file upon fragmentation.

 #### Examples
-Split file into 100 fragments.
+Split file into 100 fragments (you will be prompted for an encryption password).
 ```
 haystack fragment --in path/to/orig_file --count 100 --out path/to/frags_dir/
 ```
-Create 100 fragments, read encryption password from a keyfile, and don't delete original file.
+Split file into 100 fragments, read encryption password from a keyfile, and don't delete original file.
 ```
 haystack fragment -i path/to/orig_file -c 100 -o path/to/frags_dir/ --keyfile path/to/keyfile --save_orig
 ```